Investors favor non-agency mortgages, bank loans amid rate rise

 CHICAGO (Reuters) - Money managers touted the advantages of non-agency mortgage securities and bank loans on Thursday on expectations that housing prices will accelerate and interest rates will rise.

-Yields on non-agency mortgages, which are mortgage securities that are not government-guaranteed, are attractive, investors said at the Morningstar Investment Conference in Chicago.
-Non-agency mortgages, they added, will benefit from a rise in housing prices.
+Yields on non-agency mortgages, which are mortgage securities that are not government-guaranteed, are likely to rise at least 5 percentage points as housing prices move higher, investors said at the Morningstar Investment Conference in Chicago.

 “They are a good entry point,” said Curtis Mewbourne, managing director and head of portfolio management for PIMCO’s New York office.
-Mewbourne said that non-agency mortgages, many of which offer yields of around 5 percent to 6 percent, could see additional upside as the U.S. housing market improves.
+Mewbourne said that yields on non-agency mortgages, which are around 5 percent to 6 percent, could rise an additional 5 percentage points as the U.S. housing market improves.

 Last year, non-agency mortgages issued by Wall Street firms prior to the financial crisis were some of the best performing bonds.
 The bonds rose in part due to a search for yield by investors and a decline in the number of mortgages falling into default.